Currently there are no calls available

 The book is published in Greek and English and, due to its non-commercial purpose, it is distributed gratis to the services of the Ministry of Culture, to all the universities of the country, to libraries, museums, research centers and institutions of science and culture in Greece.
 Furthermore, in order to promote Greece abroad, an extensive distribution programme is implemented gratis to the largest museums of the world, universities and research centers, international organizations and institutions for the arts.

-The e-book, both in Greek and English, is available here.
+The e-book, both in Greek and English, is available on the Foundation's e-LIbrary.